Dichotomous Key For Cats

 Q: Are there online tools that can help with cat breed identification?

-A: Yes, several online tools and apps utilize image recognition technology to help identify cat breeds.
-However, the accuracy of these tools can vary.
+A: Yes, several online tools and apps apply image recognition technology to help identify cat breeds.
+On the flip side, the accuracy of these tools can vary.

 Q: Why is breed identification important?